neitdung/near-arbitrage/README.md

 # Intro

 NEARbitrage is an arbitrage on NEAR Protocol.
 I use [ref.finance exchange contract](https://github.com/ref-finance/ref-contracts/blob/main/releases/ref_exchange_release.wasm) for base dex in arbitrage.
 With this project, you can swap through multiple dex on NEAR.
 It will increase your gas fee but your storage fee is too small.
+On frontend, currently I use simple routing for swap by BFS.

 # App flow